-Aged just 28, Asimakis Chaniotis has become the youngest Michelin Star chef in London and the first Greek outside of Greece to receive this prestigious accolade.
+Aged just 28, Asimakis Chaniotis has become the youngest Michelin Star chef in London and one of the first two Greeks outside of Greece to receive this prestigious accolade.

 Interview: Eleni Donou